MicrosoftDocs/office-docs-powershell/staffhub/staffhub-ps/staffhub/Add-StaffHubShift.md

 ```

 ### -Notes
-Additional notes for the shift
+Additional notes for the shift.

 ```yaml
 Type: String